jimburton/M269/tutorials/practice-block-two/README.md

 	def bubble_sort(inlist: list, key=None) -> list:
 	```

     This adds a keyword argument called `key` with a default value of
     `None`.
 Users will still be able to call `bubble_sort` with just
     one argument (the list to be sorted) but they can also supply a
     second argument specifying a function to alter the way the sorting
     is done.

     Change the inner loop of `bubble_sort` to take account of the
     keyword argument.
 If its value is `None`, do the comparison
-    between `Person` objects as before.
+    as before.
 If `key` was supplied, we can
     make use of it.
 Say the function passed in as the key was
     `Person.date_of_birth` and we want to use it to compare two
     `Person` objects, `n1` and `n2`.
 There are two ways to call an